pryv/lib-js/README.md

 ##### Authorization data

 At initialization, the [AuthController](src/Auth/AuthController.js) will attempt to fetch some persisted authorization credentials, using `LoginButton.getAuthorizationData()`.
 In the browser case, we are using a client-side cookie.
+For other frameworks, use an appropriate secure storage.

 ```javascript
 getAuthorizationData () {